 - RFCI Nautical Chart Map

 - Maine Research Lease Application

 - Additional information on Maine’s Lease Application (State’s website)

-BOEM also published a separate Request for Interest (RFI), the first step in the commercial planning and leasing process.
-More information on that process can be found at https://www.boem.gov/renewable-energy/state-activities/gulf-maine/gulf-maine-commercial-planning-and-leasing-process.
+On Aug.
+19, 2022, BOEM also published a separate Request for Interest (RFI), the first step in the commercial planning and leasing process.
+More information on that process can be found on the https://www.boem.gov/renewable-energy/state-activities/gulf-maine/gulf-maine-commercial-planning-and-leasing-process.

 On Jan.19, 2023, BOEM determined there was no competitive interest in response to this notice.
 As such, BOEM will move forward with the research application, which could be used to inform any future commercial offshore wind development in the Gulf of Maine, as well as the deployment of floating offshore wind technology nationwide.